matplotlib/matplotlib/doc/faq/installing_faq.rst

 If you use the ``use`` directive, this must be done before importing :mod:`matplotlib.pyplot` or :mod:`matplotlib.pylab`.

-If you are unsure what to do, and just want to get cranking, just set your backend to ``TkAgg``.
-This will do the right thing for 95% of the users.
+If you are unsure what to do, and just want to get coding, just set your backend to ``TkAgg``.
+This will do the right thing for most users.
 It gives you the option of running your scripts in batch or working interactively from the python shell, with the least amount of hassles, and is smart enough to do the right thing when you ask for